OCA/crm/event_project/README.rst

 Module name
 ===========

-This module allows you to create retro planning for managing your events.
+This module allows you to create events with assigned a project.
+You can make project template and assign this template to new event, this, create and calculate the project tasks dates.
+And if the event date start modify, recalculate tasks dates.

 Installation